kirick-ts/evilcrypt/README.md

 | Checksum length        | 32 bytes      |
 | Key length             | 64 bytes      |

-The first algorithm inspired by [Telegram](https://core.telegram.org/techfaq#q-how-does-server-client-encryption-work-in-mtproto).
-Its output are pretty long because it contains 32-byte checksum and long padding, so it may be not suitable for short messages.
+`v1` is inspired by [Telegram’s MTProto encryption](https://core.telegram.org/techfaq#q-how-does-server-client-encryption-work-in-mtproto).
+Its output is relatively long because it includes a 32-byte checksum and extensive padding.
+This makes it less suitable for encrypting short messages.

 ### v2